Pop quiz - Which one of these is your favourite reason to learn German?

-Great German learning websites
+Great German Learning Websites

-This is another great project from the Goethe institute.
+This is a great project from the Goethe institute.
 Where would we be without them!
 Follow the story of Nevin, a newbie in Germany (who excitedly photographs pretty much anything on her mobile phone).
 The videos are available with and without subtitles and each episode has practice exercises too!

 Another suitable resource for beginners right from day 1 - Radio D is an audio course.
 Nice plot and a very well supported website with grammar hints and word lists make this resource a go-to page for German learners of any age.